jewelshkjony/AdmobAds/README.md

 Hello guys, I've built Admob lightweight ads extension for you to monetize your apps with many types of ads.
 It's also support dynamic views for native ad.
 It's uses is very easy.
 Just put your ad unit ids to show your real ads, also you can show test ads.
 Simple, easy and very lightweight extension.
 You'll get next updates free once you purchased.

+<b>Enable optimized SDK initialization and ad loading to improve the overall responsiveness of ads.</b>

 <table>
   <tr>
     <th width="30%">